How to Care for Fleece

 Finicky Fuzzies

 Great question!
-First let’s look at what fleece is, as that helps explain how to care for the material.
+First, let’s look at what fleece is, which helps explain how to care for the material.

-Fleece is a man-made fabric that acts like wool in many ways, but only has a fraction of the weight.
-Like wool, fleece is a great insulator, which is why it was originally called polar fleece when it was first created.
+Fleece is a man-made fabric that acts like wool in many ways but only has a fraction of the weight.
+Like wool, fleece is an excellent insulator, which is why it was originally called polar fleece when it was first created.
 Fleece is made from synthetic materials, sometimes from recycled plastics, which I find pretty neat.

 All those tiny, tiny synthetic fibers are also what make fleece a bear to care for.